AnzenKodo/nixed/qtile/README.md

 - **Day & Night color scheme** - Qtile changes to dark mode at night and bright mode during the day.

+## Important files
+- [commands.py](variables/commands.py) - Though this file you change the file shortcut factions and commands.
+- [style.py](variables/style.py) - Though this file you can edit the system colors and font sizes.

 ## Shortcuts

 ### Keyboard